joshsbloom/swabseq/runs/README.md

-data for each and the structure of each subfolder is:
+Data for each experiment.
+The structure of each subfolder is:
 ```
 runs/
 ├── v*